 Just a few years after their arrival at Pajutazee, Margaret and the family went through an awful and tragic accident.
 Their 13-year-old son, Smith Burgess Williamson, was killed on March 3, 1856 while he was hauling wood with a yoke of oxen.
 Apparently he was out alone with the team and somehow he fell under the runner of the ox sled.
 The oxen came home with poor Smith’s body dragging under the sled.
 How can anyone comprehend the grief that Margaret felt at the loss of her boy who was described in his obituary as a “stout, manly, quiet boy?”
 Margaret had now buried four of her children.

 A few years after dealing with the death of young Smith, the events of August 17, 1862 brought an end to everything Margaret Williamson had established at Pajutazee.
-Five white settlers were killed at Acton, Minnesota that day and the next morning, some Dakota men attacked the Lower Sioux Agency, killing traders and whites before spreading across the entire area, attacking and killing settlers in their homes and fields.
+Four white settlers were killed at Acton, Minnesota that day and the next morning, some Dakota men attacked the Lower Sioux Agency, killing traders and whites before spreading across the entire area, attacking and killing settlers in their homes and fields.
 Word soon spread to Pajatuzee of the violence and several of the Williamsons’ Dakota friends urged them to flee before they too were killed.

 Margaret was a firm believer in God’s providence, but she was no doubt frightened and filled with anxiety as she said goodbye to her children and grandchildren.
 Sending them off into unknown danger was perhaps the most difficult decision she and Thomas had ever faced.
 It is unlikely that Margaret got much sleep that Monday night or that her anxiety lessened as news of the extent of the attacks spread through the reservation on Tuesday.
 When Thomas learned that Amos Huggins had been killed at Lac Qui Parle, he may have realized that he, Margaret and Jane really were in danger.
 Amos was the son of Alexander and Lydia Huggins.
 He had been a toddler when the Williamsons and Huggins families established the first mission at Lac Qui Parle in 1835.
 He had grown up with the Dakota, was a friend of the Dakota, taught the Dakota children in a government school and had done nothing to explain why he was killed while his wife and children were allowed to flee across the prairie.

 Whatever the details, Margaret, now 58 years old, was alone with her 62-year-old husband and 59-year-old sister-in-law fleeing across open prairie that was at that very moment the scene of brutal and fatal attacks on men, women and children.
 Dead bodies were encountered on the roads and across the fields.
 Many settlers tried to escape in wagons and were surrounded and shot by the warring Dakota.
 Knowing her children were out there somewhere, Margaret no doubt prayed without ceasing as they fled toward Fort Ridgely, 40 miles away.
-By all accounts, they were out there until sometime on Friday, August 22, 1862, when they encountered the Riggs party and were reunited with daughters Elizabeth and her family as well as with Martha and her husband, Nancy Jane and little Henry.
+By all accounts, they were out there until around noon on Friday, August 22, 1862, when they encountered the Riggs party and were reunited with daughters Elizabeth and her family as well as with Nancy Jane and little Henry.

 Their hope at that point was to get to safety at the fort, but when Andrew Hunter bravely crawled through the lines of Indians surrounding the fort and talked with the commander he was encouraged to keep moving the group on toward Henderson.
 The fort was overcrowded with refugees and there was no room to accommodate them.
 So the exhausted and terrified group, including the many little children who were with them, kept going on into the darkness.